1. Who are we?

 Boys:

-several sessions before the Junior sessions begin to give them attention and leadership
+The Mentors have several sessions before the Junior sessions begin to give them attention and leadership

 training.
 During the ordinary sessions, the Mentors have their sports separate at the beginning and then